-The deadline for enrolling in both semester and year courses on a P/D/F basis, or to change to a letter-grade basis, is the end of the fourth week of the course.
+The deadline for enrolling in both semester and year courses on a P/D/F basis, or for changing to a letter-grade basis, is the end of the fourth week of the course.
 Students must have the signatures of the instructor and their advisor before they may enroll in a course on a P/D/F basis.
 Students are specifically required to maintain a consistent grading option over both halves of a year course.
+Students may not change a course grade mode to P/D/F if an academic infractions case is pending for the course.

 Audit.
 Any fully enrolled student may, with the prior approval of the instructor, enroll as an auditor in one or more courses in addition to his or her normal load.
 With the exception of certain production and performance courses, such enrollment must be completed within the first seven days of classes.
 The student should first obtain from the instructor a clear understanding of the audit requirements for that course.
-The designation "AU" normally will mean that the student has attended at least the lectures, laboratories, or studio meetings regularly, or accomplished other activities designated by the instructor, at a level equivalent to regular attendance.
+The designation AU normally will mean that the student has attended at least the lectures, laboratories, or studio meetings regularly, or accomplished other activities designated by the instructor, at a level equivalent to regular attendance.
 An instructor has the right to require more than this minimum before granting AU designation.